symphorien/spectral-noise-analysis-usenix-artifact/README.md

 ```
 and inspect the `out/report` folder.
 The format is explained in `results/README.md`.

-More details and alternatives, are given in the README of each folder.
+Alternatives are presented in the README of each folder.